ryoqun/rubinius/web/_posts/2013-03-20-profiling-jitted-ruby-code-with-oprofile.markdown

 OProfile works as a Linux kernel module.
 So, it's supported only for Linux.
 Sadly, Ubuntu's OProfile and LLVM have bugs relating to this feature.
 Apparently, there is no one using this.
-In a say, we are really on the cutting edge. ;)
+So you can say, we are really on the cutting edge. ;)

-Anyway, we must overcome it.
+Anyway, we must work around these problems.
 But how?
+There are a few options.
-You have options. :)
+:)

 ### Setup (PPA: the super simple way; Ubuntu 12.10 only)